Find answers to common questions about PDF authenticity checking.

 While our PDF authenticity checker detects most common modification methods, sophisticated PDF editing techniques using specialized tools may sometimes evade detection.
 Advanced users with deep PDF knowledge could potentially modify documents in ways that minimize metadata changes or structural anomalies.

 However, such modifications typically require significant technical expertise and specialized software.
-Our multi-layer PDF verification approach analyzes multiple detection vectors including metadata consistency, structural integrity, signature verification, and modification tracesāmaking it difficult to modify PDFs without leaving some evidence.
+Our multi-layer PDF tamper detection approach analyzes multiple detection vectors including metadata consistency, structural integrity, signature fraud detection, and modification traces—making it difficult to modify PDFs without leaving some evidence.

 Results come in three states: